Flake Ice for Food Processing Industry: Dairy

 It is essential that the different dairy products be kept at their optimum temperatures.
 Milk, cheese, yogurt, butter, and ice cream products all have specific temperatures that regulate quality and storage time.
 Howe Rapid Freeze Ice Flakers are used by dairies worldwide for food cooling applications, including cheese cooling and transportation.
 Howe produces the most energy-efficient ice flakers available, with sub-cooled ice for prolonged freshness and more surface contact area when compared to other ice forms.

-For any questions regarding using flake ice to preserve your dairy products, ice flake machines, or any of our other ice products, please contact us.
+For any questions regarding using flake ice for dairy processing, ice flake machines, or any of our other ice products, please contact us.